On the statistical theory of self-gravitating collisionless dark matter flow: high order kinematic and dynamic relations: Results from N-body simulations

 \section{Results from N-body simulations}

-This section presents the two-point velocity correlation and structure functions from N-body simulations.
-All statistical measures are computed in the same way as second order measures, where all particle pairs with a given separation \textit{r} are identified first with particle velocities and locations recorded.
-Any statistical quantity on scale \textit{r} is computed as the average of that quantity for all particle pairs with the same separation.
-The kinematic relations developed in Section \ref{sec:4} can be systematically verified by N-body simulation.
+This section presents the two-point velocity statistics from N-body simulations.
+All statistical measures are computed in the same way as second-order measures \citep{Xu:2023-On-the-statistical-theory-of-self-gravitating}.
+In an N-body system, all particle pairs with a given separation \textit{r} are identified first with particle velocities and locations recorded.
+Any statistical quantity on the scale \textit{ r} is calculated as the average of that quantity for all particle pairs with the same separation.
+The kinematic relations developed in Section \ref{sec:4} can be systematically verified by N-body simulations.

-Figure \ref{fig:3} plots the variation of all third order correlation/structure functions and moment of longitudinal velocity with scale \textit{r} at \textit{z}=0.
-All correlation functions are normalized by $u^{3} $, where \textit{u} is the one-dimensional velocity dispersion of entire system.
-All third order statistical measures vanish on both small and large scales and are negative with the only exception of transverse correlation $T_{(3,0)} >0$.
+Figure \ref{fig:3} plots the variation of all third order correlation/structure functions and the moment of longitudinal velocity with scale \textit{r} at $z=0$.
+All correlation functions are normalized by $u_0^{3}$, where $u_0$ is the one-dimensional velocity dispersion of the entire system.
+All third order statistical measures vanish on both small and large scales and are negative on small scales.
+The only exception is the transverse correlation $T_{(3,0)} >0$.

-Similarly, Fig. \ref{fig:4} presents the fourth order correlation/structure functions and moment at \textit{z}=0 (normalized by $u^{4}$).
-All fourth statistical measures are positive on all scales and approaching constant in the limit of $r\to 0$ (small scale).
+Similarly, Figure \ref{fig:4} presents the fourth order correlation/structure functions and moment at $z=0$ (normalized by $u_0^{4}$).
+All fourth statistical measures are positive on all scales and approach constant values in the limit of $r\to 0$ (small scales).

-The general solution of correlation $L_{(p,p-1)}$ of odd order \textit{p} on small scale (from Eq. \eqref{M_ZEqnNum719510}) is,
+The general solution of the correlation function $L_{(p,p-1)}$ of odd order \textit{p} on small scales (from Eq. \eqref{M_ZEqnNum719510}) is